collapsed-stacks/startups/questions/578/what-is-the-most-common-hiccup-programmers-have-when-jumping-into-the-sales-side.md

 - posted by: [JezC](https://stackexchange.com/users/87431/jezc) on 2014-09-02
 - score: 5

-<p>IME, the biggest single issue for techies moving into sales is believing that the product sells itself.
+IME, the biggest single issue for techies moving into sales is believing that the product sells itself.
 You only have to show the product to someone, and then they'll buy it - passive selling.
-I know several techies who have migrated into sales and discovered one powerful truth:</p>
+I know several techies who have migrated into sales and discovered one powerful truth:

-<pre><code>Ask the prospect to buy.
+    Ask the prospect to buy.
-</code></pre>

-<p>It is astonishing how this can transform a failing techie into a sales superstar.
+It is astonishing how this can transform a failing techie into a sales superstar.
 In techdom, we're used to building a product to specs, and having qualification criteria.
 Product owners/managers will tell us when we haven't met the objectives.
 So we're used to a passive completion activity.
 We get told when we're done, and handing over something that isn't ready is a career limiting move.
 Sales... mostly not the same.
-You usually get better results when you ask how many they'll order, than by passively waiting after a presentation.</p>
+You usually get better results when you ask how many they'll order, than by passively waiting after a presentation.

-<p>The second thing is... </p>
+The second thing is...

-<pre><code>Don't be frightened of rejection.
+    Don't be frightened of rejection.
-</code></pre>

-<p>As developers, it is a tragic career mistake to hand over something that wasn't asked for.
+As developers, it is a tragic career mistake to hand over something that wasn't asked for.
 We're trained to avoid that rejection.
 In Sales, you need to welcome rejection - it means you're reaching people outside your normal safe networks and the reasons for rejection will let you tune your offer the next time.
 Rejection is not a bad thing, of itself, in Sales.
 So techies are often reluctant to pick up the phone and talk, to find out whether the target is interested, for fear that they won't be.
-It grates to the bone the first times you try it, but rejection handling is what eventually leads to sales success.</p>
+It grates to the bone the first times you try it, but rejection handling is what eventually leads to sales success.

-<p>I do know some people who've made the transition so happily, that they won't go back to coding or electronics. </p>
+I do know some people who've made the transition so happily, that they won't go back to coding or electronics.

 ## Answer 580